 You will now need to complete a risk assessment of your organisation.

 You must find and record at least 10 different hazards that are taken from at least 5 different hazard categories.
-For the avoidance of doubt, hazard categories are the topic headings for Elements 5 - 11 of the NG syllabus as shown in Table 1:
+For the avoidance of doubt, hazard categories for this assessment are the topic headings for Elements 5 - 11 of the IG syllabus as shown in Table 1: